jrao/liferay-docs/develop/tutorials/articles/service-builder/11-registering-json-web-services.markdown

 registered and available as JSON web services.

 The `*Service.java` interface source file should never be modified by the user.
-If you need, however, more control over its methods (e.g., hiding some methods and exposing others), you can configure the `*ServiceImpl` class.
+If you need more control over its methods (e.g., if you need to hide some methods while exposing others), you can configure the `*ServiceImpl` class.
 When the service implementation class (`*ServiceImpl`) is annotated with the `@JSONWebService` annotation, the service interface is ignored and the service implementation class is used for configuration in its place.
-In other words, `@JSONWebService` annotations in the service implementation override any JSON Web Service configuration in service interface.
+In other words, `@JSONWebService` annotations in the service implementation override any JSON web service configuration in the service interface.

 That's it!
 When you start Liferay Portal, it scans service classes for annotations (more about scanning later).
-Each class that uses the `@JSONWebService` annotation is examined and its methods become exposed as JSON API.
+Each class that uses the `@JSONWebService` annotation is examined and its methods become exposed via the JSON web services API.
 As explained previously, the `*ServiceImpl` configuration overrides the `*Service` interface configuration during registration.

 Liferay Portal, however, does not scan all available classes for the annotations.
 Instead, it only scans services.
 More precisely, it scans all